 Registration, cost, and location

-Before you can register to sit for the ACNPC-AG certification exam, you will apply online or by mail to the American Association of Critical-Care Nurses (AACN).
+Before you can register to sit for the AGACNP-BC certification exam, you will apply online or by mail.
 Your application will include your proof of eligibility and payment.
-AACN notifies each applicant of receipt of application and approval or disapproval to test.
+ANA notifies each applicant of receipt of application and approval or disapproval to test.
 If you are disapproved, your registration fee will be returned to the original form of payment.

 Once you receive notification of approval, you have a 90-day window to schedule and take the exam at one of the testing centers located nationwide.
-The registration fee for the ACNP-AG exam is $255.00 for members of AACN or $360.00 for non-members.
+The registration fee for the AGACNP-BC exam is $295.00 for members of the American Nurses Association or $395.00 for non-members.
 There is a wide range of acceptable payment methods including credit/debit card and personal check.

 On the day of your exam, arrive early to allow for time to complete paperwork and have your identification verified.
 Personal belongings are not allowed in the testing center; leave all personal items at home.
 Test center staff will guide you to your testing station where you’ll be provided scratch paper and pencil.
 You will have three-and-a-half hours to complete the computer-delivered examination.

 You have the opportunity to take a practice exam before you start the test.
 The time spent on the practice exam does not count against your allowed time.
 However, any breaks you take during the exam are counted against your allotted time.